Patrice Lumumba: Historiography

 A conventional narrative of Lumumba's premiership and downfall eventually emerged; he was an uncompromising radical who provoked his own murder by angering domestic separatists.
-Within Belgium, the popular narrative of his death implicated the involvement of some Belgian individuals, but stressed that they were acting "under orders" of African figures and that the Belgian government was uninvolved.
+Within Belgium, the popular narrative of his death implicated some Belgian individuals, but stressed that they were acting "under orders" of African figures and that the Belgian government was uninvolved.
 Some Belgian circles peddled the notion that the United States—particularly the Central Intelligence Agency—had arranged the killing.

-This narrative was challenged by De Witte's 2001 work, The Assassination of Patrice Lumumba, which provided evidence that the Belgian government—with the complicity of the United States, the United Kingdom, and the UN—was largely responsible for his death.
+This narrative was challenged by De Witte's 2001 work, The Assassination of Patrice Lumumba, which said that the Belgian government—with the complicity of the United States, the United Kingdom, and the UN— was responsible for his death.
 Media discussion of Lumumba, spurred by the release of the book as well as a feature film in 2000, Lumumba, became significantly more positive afterwards.
-A new narrative subsequently emerged, holding Western espionage at fault for Lumumba's death, and emphasising the threat his charismatic appeal posed to Western interests.
+A new narrative subsequently emerged, blaming Western espionage for Lumumba's death, and emphasising the threat his charismatic appeal posed to Western interests.
 Lumumba's role in the Congolese independence movement is well-documented, and he is typically recognised as its most important and influential leader.
 (Note: Anthropologist Yolanda Covington-Ward wrote that, though Lumumba was "privileged in the historical literature on nationalism in the Congo", Kasa-Vubu and ABAKO were actually the primary "driving force" behind the independence movement.)
 His exploits are usually celebrated as the work of him as an individual and not that of a larger movement.